usnistgov/Hilbert/README.rst

 .. code::

-    # Make new directory for pyMCR and enter it
+    # Make new directory for hilbert-toolkit and enter it
     # Clone from github
     git clone https://github.com/usnistgov/hilbert .